An overview of the past winners of te Human Rigts Tulip.

 2016 | Nighat Dad | Pakistan

-The 2016 Human Rights Tulip has been awarded to the Pakistani internet activist Nighat Dad.
-Foreign minister Bert Koenders will present her with the prize on Saturday 10 December, Human Rights Day, in The Hague.
+The 2016 Human Rights Tulip was awarded to the Pakistani internet activist Nighat Dad.
+Foreign minister Bert Koenders presented her with the prize on Saturday 10 December 2016, Human Rights Day, in The Hague.

 ‘Human rights defenders are modern-day heroes,’ said the minister.
 ‘Despite the many threats she has received, Nighat Dad continues to fight to improve adherence to human rights in Pakistan in a unique and innovative way.
 Ms Dad is a pioneer who is working to remove everyday obstacles to internet access, especially those that affect women.’